microsoft/autogen/README.md

 ## What is AutoGen

-AutoGen is a programming framework for agentic AI.
-It enables the development of LLM applications using multiple agents that can converse with each other to solve tasks.
-AutoGen agents are customizable, conversable, and seamlessly allow human participation.
-They can operate in various modes that employ combinations of LLMs, human inputs, and tools.
+AutoGen is a library for building AI agents and complex applications, especially using cooperation among multiple agents.
+Like other popular AI frameworks such as PyTorch, AutoGen aims to provide an easy-to-use but flexible platform for accelerating development of agentic applications and research.
+It offers features such as agents that can converse with other agents, LLM and tool use support, autonomous and human-in-the-loop workflows, and intuitively specifying complex multi-agent patterns.
+AutoGen is one of the most popular agentic libraries and is released under MIT license.

 ![AutoGen Overview](https://github.com/microsoft/autogen/blob/main/website/static/img/autogen_agentchat.png)